2014–15 Old Dominion Monarchs women's basketball team

 The 2014–15 Old Dominion Monarchs women’s basketball team represented Old Dominion University during the 2014–15 NCAA Division I women's basketball season.
 The Monarchs, led by fourth year head coach Karen Barefoot, played their home games at Ted Constant Convocation Center and were members of Conference USA.

-They finished the season 21–13, 11–7 in C-USA play to finish in a three way tie for fourth place.
+The Monarchs finished the season 21–13, 11–7 in C-USA play to finish in a three way tie for fourth place.
 They advanced to the semifinals of the C-USA women's tournament where they lost to WKU.
-They were invited to the Women's National Invitation Tournament where defeated Virginia in the first round before losing to Villanova in the second round.
+They were invited to the Women's National Invitation Tournament where they defeated Virginia in the first round before losing to Villanova in the second round.